splunk/public-o11y-docs/gdi/get-data-in/application/php/get-started.rst

 The SignalFx Tracing Library for PHP provides automatic instrumentations for many popular PHP libraries and frameworks.
 The library is a native extension that supports PHP versions 5.4 or higher running on the Zend Engine.

-To instrument your .NET application, follow these steps:
+To instrument your PHP application, follow these steps:

 #.
 Check compatibility and requirements.
 See :ref:`php-requirements`.
 #.
-Instrument your .NET application.
+Instrument your PHP application.
 See :ref:`instrument-php-applications`.
 #.
 Configure your instrumentation.
 See :ref:`advanced-php-configuration`.